Spells of Manifestation, Persistence, and Disappearance

 I’d guess there are few greater invisible forces to reckon with than the mind.

 It is traditional among certain people to see the visible world as utterly separate from the mind.
-Perhaps they are convinced of this because it so readily affects our bodies whether we like it or not, often quite painfully (nothing like pain to make things seem really real).
-This idea, while wholly understandable, risks rendering the mind something of an afterthought, something discardable in any computation regarding reality.
-Not to be insulting to anyone, but this perspective could be the very definition of ignorance, possibly a forgivable view taking into consideration the fact that this idea forms the bedrock of modern education almost everywhere in the Western world.
-If we are to remain unenlightened as to the mechanics of the mind, then what else is there to think?
+Perhaps they are convinced of this because the physical world readily affects our bodies, whether we like it or not, often quite painfully (there’s nothing like pain to make things seem truly real).
+While wholly understandable, this idea risks rendering the mind a causative factor in shaping reality, something of an afterthought.
+The mind gets perceived as something discardable in any computation regarding physical reality.
+I don’t mean to offend anyone, but this viewpoint could be considered the epitome of ignorance, especially considering that it serves as the foundation for modern education in the Western world.
+If we are to remain unenlightened as to the mechanics of the mind, then it’s not unreasonable to assume that we shall forever remain mere pawns in some monstrous game controlled by the mindless ogre named Corporis Universi.

 Therefore, running the mind, that is to say, controlling it, ought to be one of the most important skills taught, at least from where I’m standing.
-Most of the time, though, we are enthusiastically encouraged to leave it on a sort of default setting (whirr).
+Most of the time, though, we are enthusiastically encouraged to leave it on a sort of default setting (whirr clank groan).

 Mind magic